JLBrigham/chitter-challenge/README.md

 -Connect to the database using the pqsl command \c chitter_test;
 -Run the query we have saved in the file 01_create_peeps_table.sql

+## Approach

+So as to get some more practice making a fully CRUD app I decided to add update and delete functions to peeps

 Features:
 -------